What are the advantages of working with measuring points in vibration monitoring?

 Pre-set easy measuring points in Honeycomb

-Most canal houses in Amsterdam are quite old.
+Most canal houses in Amsterdam are pretty old.
 They date back to the 17th century, during the Golden Age.
 Due to the state of some buildings, it is necessary to set a custom measurement configuration.
 With the handy functionality of the Honeycomb platform from Omnidots, you can give each building its own measuring point in advance.
 This also allows you to set the correct measurement configuration for each building in advance.
-After moving the vibration sensor, you only need to disconnect from the old measuring point and then connect it to the new measuring point; Honeycomb will ensure that the SWARM (vibration sensor) will use the correct configuration.
+After moving the vibration sensor, you only need to disconnect it from the old measuring point and then connect it to the new measuring point; Honeycomb will ensure that the SWARM (vibration sensor) will use the correct configuration.

 infographic timeline